microsoft/playwright/docs/src/locators.md

 ### Filter by text

-Locators can be filtered by text with the [`method: Locator.filter#1`] method.
+Locators can be filtered by text with the [`method: Locator.filter`] method.
 It will search for a particular string somewhere inside the element, possibly in a descendant element, case-insensitively.
 You can also pass a regular expression.

 ```js
 await page